opensearch-project/documentation-website/_dashboards/management/scheduled-query-acceleration.md

 ### Cost management

-- **Use an external scheduler**: An external scheduler offloads refresh operations, reducing the demand on core driver nodes.
+- **Use an external scheduler**: An external scheduler offloads refresh operations, reducing demand on core driver nodes.

 - **Configure a refresh interval for your use case**: Longer refresh intervals lead to reduced costs but may impact data freshness.